rigetti/pyquil/docs/source/noise.rst

    \langle X \rangle_\rho = \tr{X \rho}

-where :math:`\tr{\cdot}` is the trace of an operator, which is the sum of its diagonal elements which is independent of choice of basis.
+where :math:`\tr{\cdot}` is the trace of an operator, which is the sum of its diagonal elements, which is independent of choice of basis.
 Pure state density matrices satisfy

 .. math::

    \rho \text{ is pure } \Leftrightarrow \rho^2 = \rho

 which you can easily verify for :math:`\rho_\psi` assuming that the state is normalized.
 If we want to describe a situation with classical uncertainty between states :math:`\rho_1` and :math:`\rho_2`, then we can take their weighted sum

 .. math::